compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 #.
 Log into Guacamole, launch Piserver, and install the default compunaut-raspi.tar.xz image.
 Information on using Piserver can be found here: `https://www.raspberrypi.org/blog/piserver/ <The Raspberry Pi PiServer tool>`_ Refer to the section on "How to use PiServer."

 #.
-Use Rundeck to Provision images for each printer/raspberry pi pair in your fleet.
+Use Rundeck to `Provision images <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/netboot.html#provision-printer-images>`_ for each printer/raspberry pi pair in your fleet.

 #.
 Revert back to Guacamole, and - using Piserver - power on each of your Raspberry Pis one by one, assigning each to an image.

 #.
-After waiting for each Pi to boot, use Rundeck again to Commission your printers.
+After waiting for each Pi to boot, use Rundeck again to `Commission your printers <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/netboot.html#commission-printers>`_.
 Once commissioned, your printers will be ready for use!

 This is just a high level overview.
 More details on this flow are given in `Netboot <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/netboot.html>`_ and in `Pre-commissioning the Default Printer Image <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/operations/netboot.html#how-to-pre-commission-the-default-printer-image>`_.